DC transmission system

 The Nelson River high voltage direct current (HVDC) transmission lines accommodate 2 bipolar transmission systems called Bipole I and Bipole II.
 The term bipole refers to a positive (+) pole and a negative (−) pole.
 Each pole is comprised of 2 conductor cables which, in bundles 4 cm in diameter, are supported by the steel transmission towers.

-Bipoles I and II deliver approximately 75 per cent of our generating capacity from the Nelson River in northern Manitoba to southern Manitoba via 2 rows of identical steel towers, which follow an 895-kilometre (km) route from Gillam southward through the Interlake region.
+Bipoles I and II deliver approximately 75% of our generating capacity from the Nelson River in northern Manitoba to southern Manitoba via 2 rows of identical steel towers, which follow an 895-km route from Gillam southward through the Interlake region.

 One transmission line has its northern terminus at Radisson Converter Station near Gillam.
 The other extends another 42 km northeast to Henday Converter Station.
 The southern terminus of both transmission lines is Dorsey Converter Station at Rosser, about 26 km northwest of Winnipeg.

-The tremendous hydroelectric potential of the Nelson River was untapped until the 1960s, when the technology became available for the long-distance transmission of HVDC electricity.
-Currently, about 80 per cent of our electricity is produced by hydroelectric generating stations on the Nelson River.
+The tremendous hydroelectric potential of the Nelson River was untapped in the 1960s when the technology became available for the long-distance transmission of HVDC electricity.
+Currently, about 80% of our electricity is produced by hydroelectric generating stations on the Nelson River.
 Manitoba Hydro has since become world-renowned for research and development in this field.